 - Open the lid.
 That’s it!

 - Broth: Do not discard the liquid.
 It is a delicious and nutritious veggie broth.
-Use as a base for making any soup.
-Especially, bean mushroom soup.
+Use as a base for making any soup or stew.